hujhax/austin-improv-wiki/Troupes/Antique Limax.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2010 application to perform at [[The Hideout Theatre]]:<blockquote>We're Antique Limax.
+Their press blurb, taken from a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We're Antique Limax.
 Fun, fast, and furioius.
 Let's slug it out.</blockquote>

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2011 application to perform at [[The Hideout Theatre]]:<blockquote>Fast, fun, clean short form improv comedy games</blockquote>
+Their answer to the "What's Your Deal?" question on a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Fast, fun, clean short form improv comedy games</blockquote>

 ## Media
 ### Photos